CW: Sexual Assault

 Along the way, I learned some things.

-I also discovered that there is no real beginning or end to processing past trauma.
+I also discovered that there is no real beginning or end to working through past traumas.
 This work will continue until I die.
-I will never completely eliminate the grief of my soul.
+I will never fully eliminate the grief of my soul.
 Some past wounds will never fully heal.
 I will feel loss and see scars.

-However, this is a big but, I hold onto hope, sometimes dim, sometimes stronger - gradually becoming fuller lives.
-Lives I want to share with others.
+However, this is a big but, I hold onto hope, sometimes dim, sometimes stronger - gradually becoming a fuller life.
+A life I want to share with others.
 I’m not sure what sustains this hope.
-I think it’s the people who come in and out of my life, their faith and love for me keeping me afloat during dark times.
-Also, on this journey, my fellow travelers have shared common stories, many of whom I felt I could never endure, survived and thrived.
-Ultimately, perhaps at my core, my belief and love for myself, which I often see clearly through the self-deprecating self-talk and emotional rejection I often don’t see.
-Whatever the reason, hope stubbornly remains, and I am grateful for that.
+I think it’s due to the people who have come in and out of my life, their faith and love for me keeping me afloat during dark times.
+Also, on this journey, my fellow travelers have shared common stories, many of whom, despite their traumas, I feel could never endure, have survived and thrived.
+Ultimately, perhaps at my core, my belief in and love for myself, which I often see clearly through my self-deprecating self-talk and emotional rejections that I often don’t see.
+Whatever the reason, hope stubbornly remains, and I am grateful for it.

 Users who liked